typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 5. In the `ts3.5` directory, either *remove* or *change* the explicit return type, so that the default from TypeScript 3.5 is restored:

     ```diff
-    - function lookup<T>(someValue: T): Promise<{}> {
+    - function dontCarePromise(): Promise<{}> {
-    + function lookup<T>(someValue: T): Promise<unknown> {
+    + function dontCarePromise(): Promise<unknown> {
     ```

+6. Wrap each module file in the generated definition with a `declare module` specifying the *canonical* module name.
+For example, if our `dontCarePromise` definition were from a module at `my-library/sub-package`, we would have the following structure:

+    ```
+    my-library/
+      ts3.5/
+        index.d.ts
+        sub-package.d.ts
+    ```

+    —and the contents of `sub-package.d.ts` would be:

+    ```ts
+    declare module 'my-library/sub-package' {
+      export function dontCarePromise(): Promise<unknown>;
+    }
+    ```

+7. Explicitly include each such sub-module in the import graph available from `ts3.5/index.d.ts`—either via direct import in that file or via imports in the other modules.
+(Note that these imports can simply be of the form `import 'some-module';`, rather than importing specific types or values from the modules.)

-6. Commit the `ts3.5` directory, since it now needs to be maintained manually until a breaking change of the library is released which opts into the new behavior.
+7. Commit the `ts3.5` directory, since it now needs to be maintained manually until a breaking change of the library is released which opts into the new behavior.

-7. Cut a release which includes the new fixes.
+8. Cut a release which includes the new fixes.
 With that release:

     -   Inform users about the incoming breaking change.

     -   Tell users to add `import 'fancy-addon/ts3.5';` to the top of their app's `types/my-app.d.ts` or `types/my-addon.d.ts` file (which is generated by `ember-cli-typescript`’s post-install blueprint).

-8. At a later point, cut a breaking change which opts into the TypeScript 3.5 behavior.
+9. At a later point, cut a breaking change which opts into the TypeScript 3.5 behavior.

     -   Remove the `ts3.5` directory from the repository.